This post may contain affiliate links. See my disclosure for more details.

 Debt where the money spent gained nothing, and the money repaid gains little except to get rid of the debt.

 This post is a hard one to write.
-To be honest, it’s probably the most difficult thing I’ve ever written so please bear with me.
+To be honest, it’s probably the most difficult thing I’ve ever written.

 Because my debt is from gambling.